OpenSwitchNOS/openswitch-ops/docs/source_interface_user_guide.md

 Protocol        Source Interface
 --------        ----------------
 tftp            1.1.1.1
+tacacs          1
+radius          1.1.1.1
 ```

--Verify that the source-interface from the TFTP protocol.
+-Verify that unconfiguring the source-interface from the TFTP protocol.
 ```
 ops-as5712# show ip source-interface tftp